main dishes sardinian

 • Finished Under the Grill: If the meat is cooked but the skin is still pale, give it a brief pass under the grill for the final color and blistering.

-• Spit-Roasted Instead: The Tesori Sardi version uses a whole 6 to 7 kg milk-fed pig over olive wood or lentisk, turned steadily on a spit and brushed with rendered fat and salt using fresh myrtle.
+• Spit-Roasted Instead: For a feast version, roast a whole 6 to 7 kg milk-fed pig over wood or embers, turn it steadily, and brush it with rendered fat, salt, and fresh myrtle.

 FAQ